Intraoral Imaging: Basic Principles, Techniques and Error Correction

 Overview of Intraoral Image Receptors

-Intraoral radiographic images can be acquired with digital receptors or radiographic film.
+Intraoral radiographic images can be acquired with digital receptors or radiographic film (Figure 1).
 All three modalities are available for use.
 Digital image receptors include rigid sensors and phosphor plate receptors.
 Intraoral digital receptors are available in sizes comparable to traditional dental film.
 Rigid digital receptors are typically available in sizes 0, 1, and 2 while the plate receptors are available in sizes 0, 1, 2, 3, and 4.
 The range of available sizes is dependent on the specific product manufacturer.
 Digital receptors cannot be sterilized.
 Therefore, it is important to utilize proper infection control techniques to prepare and cover digital receptors for placement inside the mouth and effective barrier removal following completion of the survey.
 Refer to manufacturer recommendations for proper infection control procedures for digital receptors both rigid sensors and phosphor plates.

-Rigid CCD Digital Sensor
+Figure 1: Rigid CCD Digital Sensor,

-Digital Phosphor Plate
+Digital Phosphor Plate,

 F-Speed Dental Film

 Rigid digital receptors are categorized as direct digital devices.
 These rigid receptors are usually either a charge-coupled device (CCD) or complementary metal oxide semiconductor (CMOS) sensors with the latter being the most common.
 The same receptor can be used for each projection by repositioning the receptor for the next view after each exposure.
 These direct digital receptors convert the x-ray beam into an electronic signal, which is then displayed as a grayscale image and stored in a computer.
-The direct digital image is displayed on the computer monitor almost immediately.
+The direct digital image can be viewed on the computer monitor almost immediately.

 Indirect digital receptors known as storage phosphor plates (SPP) or photostimulable phosphor plates (PSP) are also available.
 These plates have a europium-activated barium fluorohalide emulsion which stores the latent image after exposure.
-Phosphor plates require careful handling to avoid abrasion of the emulsion and resultant image artifacts.2 A separate plate is needed for each projection and the plates must be erased with white light before reuse.
+A separate plate is needed for each projection and the plates must be erased with white light before reuse.
 After the plate is exposed, the receptor is laser scanned and the image is digitized and displayed on the computer monitor.
 In newer scanner models, plate erasure occurs after the scanning step but before exit of the plate from the device.
+Phosphor plates require careful handling to avoid abrasion of the emulsion and resultant image artifacts.2

 Digital images can be adjusted to view the information in different ways.
 Software enhancement features include changes in density, contrast, colorization, zoom or magnification of particular areas of interest, measurement, image reversal and the application of filters for noise reduction or edge sharpening.
 These tools allow the clinician to view the captured image in different ways.
 Image enhancement tends to be subjective and is dependent on the visual preferences of the clinician interpreting the image.3 There is some evidence in the literature that suggests post-processing or image enhancement applications may not necessarily improve the diagnostic utility of the image and, at times, may lead to inaccurate interpretation.3-8